5l1v3r1/multitor-1/README.md

 # multitor
-How to stay in 5 places at the same time
+How to stay in multi places at the same time